Salamol cfc free inhaler

 1. To use Salamol Easi-Breathe effectively, sit or stand up straight and ensure the inhaler is oriented correctly.

-2. Shake the inhaler well before each puff to ensure the medicines is mixed well.
+2. Shake the inhaler well before each puff to ensure the medicine is mixed well.

 3. Breathe out, ensuring your lungs are empty before using the inhaler for best results.

 4. Breathe in deeply through the mouthpiece until your lungs are full.
 The Easi-Breathe will automatically administer the dose as you breathe in through the inhaler.
-Continue breathing in after the inhaler has administered the dose.
+Continue breathing in after the dose has been administered.

 5. Hold your breath for 10 seconds before exhaling to ensure the medicine is absorbed.
 Repeat these steps for each required dose.